 After the attack on the Mormon family, Trump tweeted towards the drug cartels: “This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth.
 We merely await a call from your great new president!”

 At this point, Mexican President Obrador ignores Trumps offer.
 As with any country, Mexicans protects their sovereignty.
 But since drug cartels and smaller gangs don’t survive on peace, each cartel and drug gang will struggle to maintain their territory.
 Violence will expand as the flow of weapons from the U.S. continues.

 Mexico police are unable to deal with the overwhelming fire power of the drug cartels.
 Mexico in general, can’t deal with the problem.
 The U.S. must resolve to stem the flow of guns to begin to reduce the cartel firepower.
 Trafficking of guns into Mexico is not a crime.
 Discussions to make it a crime must begin.

-Why don’t people understand?
-Stopping gun flow into Mexico stops the flow of drugs to the U.S. Several simple legal changes can do the job.
+Why don’t government officials understand?
+Stopping the flow of guns into Mexico stops the flow of drugs to the U.S. Several simple legal changes can do the job.
 A good start is to require universal background checks.
 Also, limiting the purchase of guns to one a month.
 This makes straw purchasing of guns much less profitable.
 Simple steps to take that continued to allow Americans to buy a gun.